MartinChristiaan/PythonVideoHeartbeatUI/README.md

 # Demo

 The chrominance method robustly capturing the pulse rate (bpm) in a stationary situation
 ![Standard Conifguration](default.gif)
+The motion robustness of the system can be improved with an interactive color-based skin classifier.
-![Improved motion robustness with an interactive color-based skin classifier](skinClassified.gif)
+![Improved motion robustness with an interactive color-based skin classifier](skinClassified.gif) With the PBV method the motion robuustness can be improved further in most scenarios
 ![Further improved motion robustness with the PBV method](PBV.gif)